top of page

 "It's not often an actor can mesmerise an entire audience on his own.
 But James Hyland has the gift.
 His incredible one-man performance of 'A Christmas Carol - As told by Jacob Marley (deceased)' stunned an audience at the Sheppey Little Theatre into silence...
 This was heart-in-the-mouth theatre in its finest form as he delivered line after faultless line of perfect prose brought to life with exquisite detail and the cleverest of subtle mime."

-~John Nurden, SHEERNESS TIME GUARDIAN
+~John Nurden, SHEERNESS TIMES GUARDIAN

 Original Source: Download Here